Study of entanglement and phase transitions in the coupled top systems with standard and nonstandard symmetries: Transition in energies and correlation with entanglement

-On the other hand, for $\varepsilon < 1.0$, the excited state energy of the system is stable at $E = +2$ (CFP-II state).
-This state transitions to the CFP-IV state by bifurcation at the critical point $\varepsilon = 1.0$, and then it remains stable for $\varepsilon > 1$.
+On the other hand, for $\varepsilon < 1.2$, the excited state energy of the system is stable at $E = +2$ (CFP-II state).
+This state transitions to the CFP-IV state by bifurcation at the critical point $\varepsilon = 1.2$, and then it remains stable for $\varepsilon > 1.2$.
 After the transition of the excited state from CFP-II to CFP-IV state, the fixed point also varies with $\varepsilon$ in the same fashion as the CFP-III state of the ground state.
 However, the excited state energy now increases as $E = (\varepsilon+\frac{1}{\varepsilon})$.

-For the torsion-free case, we observe that the QPT and DT are happening simultaneously around $\varepsilon \simeq 1.0$.
+For the FP model, we observe that the transitions in ground and excited states are happening around the same value of the coupling strength $\varepsilon \simeq 1.0$.
 Figure \ref{Fig5}(b) shows the variation in entanglement (von Neumann entropy) of the ground state (in red color) and excited state (in blue color) as a function of the coupling strength.
-We find that the entanglement of the ground state and the excited state maintain a steady growth till and then suddenly falls at $\varepsilon \simeq 1.0$.
-Interestingly, this transition in the entanglement is concurrent with QPT, DT, and the transition in the stability of the fixed points of the underlying classical dynamical system.
+We find that the entanglement of the ground state and the excited state maintains a steady growth till and then suddenly falls at $\varepsilon \simeq 1.0$.
+Interestingly, this transition in the entanglement is concurrent with a transition in energies and the stability of the fixed points of the underlying classical dynamical system.